What is Walk for WAGEC?

 How will my donations help?

-$20 provides a child with an Essentials Welcome Pack to help them feel at home at WAGEC
+$20 will provide a child with an Essentials Welcome Pack with items like shampoo, toothbrushes and non-perishable food to help them feel at home at WAGEC

-$100 gives a teenager three personal tutoring sessions to help them keep up at school
+$100 will give a teenager three personal tutoring sessions to help them keep up at school

-$200 provide a therapeutic family workshop for mums and kids to heal together
+$150 will provide a therapeutic family session for mums and kids to heal together

 Is my donation tax deductible?

 Yes.
 WAGEC is a registered charity with Deductible Gift Recipient (DGR) status, which means you will receive a tax-deductible receipt for any donation of $2 or more.

 How can I complete Walk for WAGEC?